How Do Coconuts Grow?

 How Much Moisture do Coconut Palms Need?

 Regularly watering the coconut palm is best.
 There's almost no such thing as overwatering for coconut palms.
 As long as there's good drainage.
-It's needed to grow quite tall (90-100ft/27-30m).
+Waterlogged roots can't send nutrients up the palm.

 Coconuts also require high humidity.
 Think of the sultry, balmy feel of the tropics.
-Where we all can start sweating without much activity.
+Where we all start sweating without much activity.

 Nutrition Problems of Coconut Palms

 When thinking how do coconuts grow, don't worry much for the soil the coconut palm lives in.
 You could test for pH first, but really, they're not fussy.
-But if you're planting one, mix in organic matter for even better growth & health.

 Try to avoid Palm Health Problems from nutritional needs.
-Prevent that by using controlled-release palm specialized fertilizer.
+Prevent that by using controlled-release Palm Specialized Fertilizer.
 Ideally these proportions: 8N-2P-12K.
 Plus up to 12% Iron & Magnesium, with traces of Zinc, Boron & Copper.
 This Florida Source has good palm fertilization info you can download for reference.

 Coconut Palms Enduring Extreme Weather